j2h30728/dam-blog/__posts/pre-rendering.md

 ---
+categories:
+  - Development
+  - test
+date: "2020-01-01"
+slug: pre-rendering
+description: 설명을 적는 곳입니다
+tags:
+  - test
 title: "Two Forms of Pre-rendering"
-date: "2020-01-01"
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.